CALD CHARTER*

 ARTICLE VII: THE EXECUTIVE COMMITTEE

-The Executive Committee shall be composed of one representative from each member party and shall meet once a year including before each General Assembly and may have a special meeting when called by the chairperson or by a majority of Committee members.
+The Executive Committee shall be composed of one representative from each member party and shall meet at least once a year including before each General Assembly and may have a special meeting when called by the chairperson or by a majority of Committee members.
 Representatives of parties other than the delegated representatives may attend and address meetings at the discretion of the Chairperson.
 The Executive Committee may adopt its own rules of procedure.

-ARTICLE VIII: THE CHAIR PARTY & THE CHAIR-ELECT
+ARTICLE VIII: THE CHAIRPERSON

 ARTICLE IX: AUDITORS